Meonardo/accrtsprtc/README.md

 ## Notice

-janus.py is a copy from aiortc [example](https://github.com/aiortc/aiortc/tree/main/examples/janus) with some modifications like added `display` parameter.
+* aiortc is a copy from [jpiat](https://github.com/jpiat/aiortc) (brilliant work of avoiding unnecessary transcoding);
+* currently audio is disabled.

 ## Usage

 For Server side:

 * Run `python3 accrtsprtc.py --p {your port}`;
-* Install some dependencies if any error pop out.
+* Install some dependencies if any error pop out;
+* Need Gstreamer framework(python binding).

 For client side: